catjelli/rsschool-cv/cv.md

 * E-mail: email@gmail.com

 ## About
+Hi!
 I am interested in creating web applications and user interfaces.
 I strive to apply the knowledge I gain in practice and develop skills to solve real-world problems.
 I am open to new opportunities and professional growth in the IT.

 ## Skills
 * HTML